nesl/GDTM/README.md

 ### External Links

--  **[DATA]** We will be hosting the dataset on IEEE Dataport under a CC-BY-4.0 license for public access.
+-  **[Data]** We will be hosting the dataset on IEEE Dataport under a CC-BY-4.0 license for public access.
 The public dataset repository will be ready before cameraready.
 We hereby provide **a Google Drive link to part of the dataset available for the reviewers** before the terabyte full dataset is available online.

 	https://drive.google.com/drive/folders/1N0b8-o9iipR7m3sq7EnTHrk_fRR5eFug?usp=sharing